If you’re an author, your writings and views will be misrepresented by others from time to time. Even by “fans.”

 In addition, those who have read my work are aware that I’m a strong advocate of community.
 I’ve even gone on record stating that the Christian life doesn’t really work without being in a relationship with other believers.

 See What Coca-Cola’s New Bottle Teaches Us About Christ & the Church.
 (This point is also found in many of my books.)

-Rewinding 20+ books backward, in my 2008 book with George Barna, Barna and I warned readers against misunderstanding the point of our book and using it to divide God’s people.
+Rewinding 20+ books backwards, in my 2008 book with George Barna, Barna and I warned readers against misunderstanding the point of our book and using it to divide God’s people.
 (That warning appears twice in the book.)